| |

 minutes on a side.

-To help prevent getting wrinkles on your face, you can wear a hat or
+To prevent getting wrinkles on your face, wear a hat

 cover your